The action of the Weyl group on the $E_8$ root system: Facets of the E8 root polytope and cliques of size at most three

 \begin{corollary} Let $u=(e_1,\ldots,e_8)$ be an element in $U$.
-Then $\frac{1}{3}\sum_{i=1}^8e_i$ is contained in $\Lambda$. \end{corollary} \begin{proof}By Lemma \ref{voortbrengen1}, we know that the roots $e_1,\ldots,e_8$ generate a lattice $M$ of index 3 in $\Lambda$.
+Then $\frac{1}{3}\sum_{i=1}^8e_i$ is contained in~$\Lambda$. \end{corollary} \begin{proof}By Lemma \ref{voortbrengen1}, we know that the roots $e_1,\ldots,e_8$ generate a lattice $M$ of index 3 in $\Lambda$.
 Set $v=\frac13\sum_{i=1}^8e_i$.
 Since $v\cdot e_i=3$ for $i\in\{1,\ldots,8\}$, we have $\frac{1}{3}v\in M^{\vee}$, where $M^{\vee}$ is the dual lattice of $M$.
 But the dual lattice $\Lambda^{\vee}$ has index 3 in $M^{\vee}$, so it follows that $3\cdot\frac{1}{3}v=v$ is contained in $\Lambda^{\vee}$.
 Since $\Lambda$ is unimodular, it is self dual, so $v$ is contained in $\Lambda$. \end{proof}

 \begin{remarkdp1} Let $X$ be a del Pezzo surface of degree 1 and $K_X$ its canonical divisor, see Remark \ref{dp11}.
 Lemma \ref{voortbrengen1} can be stated in terms of $X$ as follows.
-For every set of eight pairwise disjoint exceptional classes $c_1,\ldots,c_8$ there exists a unique class $l$ such that we have $K_X=-3l+\sum_{i=1}^8c_i$ and $(l,c_1,\ldots,c_8)$ is a basis for Pic~$X$; one can blow down the exceptional curves corresponding to $c_1,\ldots,c_8$ to eight points in $\mathbb{P}^2$, such that $l$ is the class of the pullback of a line in $\mathbb{P}^2$ that does not contain any of these eight points.\end{remarkdp1}
+For every set of eight exceptional classes $c_1,\ldots,c_8$ that have pairwise intersection pairing 0, there exists a unique class $l$ such that we have $K_X=-3l+\sum_{i=1}^8c_i$ and $(l,c_1,\ldots,c_8)$ is a basis for Pic~$X$; one can blow down the exceptional curves corresponding to $c_1,\ldots,c_8$ to eight points in $\mathbb{P}^2$, such that $l$ is the class of the pullback of a line in $\mathbb{P}^2$ that does not contain any of these eight points.\end{remarkdp1}

 \begin{remark} Let $u=(e_1,\ldots,e_8)$ be an element in $U$.
 We know that $e_1,\ldots,e_8$ define a facet of the $E_8$ root polytope.
 This also follows from from Corollary \ref{normal}.
 Indeed, for $v=\frac{1}{3}\sum_{i=1}^8e_i$ we have $v\cdot e_i=3$ for $i\in\{1,\ldots,8\}$, and we have for $e\in E\setminus\{e_1,\ldots,e_8\}$.
 This implies that the whole $E_8$ root polytope lies on one side of the hyperplane given by $v\cdot x=3$, and the intersection of the polytope with this hyperplane, which is exactly given by the convex combinations of $e_1,\ldots,e_8$, lies in the boundary of the polytope.
 Hence $e_1,\ldots,e_8$ generate a facet of the $E_8$ root polytope, and $v$ is the normal vector to this facet. \end{remark}